-95. Ex-Gratia Assistance Provided during 2024.
-During heavy rains spell in February/ March 2024, in pursuance to directive issued by Honourable Prime Minister of Pakistan: 963 x compensation cheques issued to the affected persons in Balochistan, Azad Jammu & Kashmir (AJ&K), and Khyber Pakhtunkhwa.

-96. Applications for Redressal of Grievance.
+- 96. Ex-Gratia Assistance Provided during 2024.
+During heavy rains spell in February/ March 2024, in pursuance to directive issued by Honourable Prime Minister of Pakistan: 963 x compensation cheques issued to the affected persons in Balochistan, Azad Jammu & Kashmir (AJ&K), and Khyber Pakhtunkhwa. - 97.
+Applications for Redressal of Grievance.
 A total of 50 applications of affectees were received for grievances.
-In order to ensure provision of relief and timely redressal of grievance NDMA referred these applications to concerned PDMAs / GBDMA / SDMA, Federal and Provincial departments for necessary action as per policy/ rules.

-97. Key Lessons from Disasters 2024.
+In order to ensure provision of relief and timely redressal of grievance NDMA referred these applications to concerned PDMAs / GBDMA / SDMA, Federal and Provincial departments for necessary action as per policy/ rules. - 98.
+Key Lessons from Disasters 2024.
 During the course of the year, a number of challenges were faced by stakeholders at respective levels due to which valuable lessons were learnt by all concerned.
-Key lessons are outlined below: -

-- Current network of weather monitoring stations does not adequately cover far flung or isolated areas of the country; areas of Balochistan, Khyber Pakhtunkhwa, Gilgit Baltistan and State of AJ&K. - b.
-Lack of gauges / sensors/ monitoring mechanism in areas of rain induced hazards; flash floods, hill torrents, landslides, catchment areas of reservoirs/ barrages, near bridges and for monitoring of drainage system of major urban cities. - c.
-Shifting / erratic behaviour of weather patterns from areas of traditional downpours. - d.
-No micro level multi-hazard vulnerability and risk mapping of the country.
+Key lessons are outlined below: - a.
+Current network of weather monitoring stations does not adequately cover far flung or isolated areas of the country; areas of Balochistan, Khyber Pakhtunkhwa, Gilgit Baltistan and State of AJ&K. - b.
+Lack of gauges / sensors/ monitoring mechanism in areas of rain induced hazards; flash floods, hill torrents, landslides, catchment areas of reservoirs/ barrages, near bridges and for monitoring of drainage system of major urban cities.